Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### 2.1.2 SRL Web service
 ### Current Status
 - Schema Changes for School Based Data intake deployed to DEV.
 However business confirmed that they want to use the existing County School dictionary that is used in Client Service API.
+The schema deployed to Dev needs to be modified and it will require to modify the database tbl and associated mapping.

 ### Next Steps
 - Add School Based data into Dictionary Service